dakusui/jcunit/README.md

 ```

 Since there are only two parameters in this test class now (members a and b only), the test will automatically be exhaustive.

+You can also specify CartesianTestArrayGenerator, which does exhausitive combinatorial tests always and takes long (sometimes too long and not practical), or SimpleTestArrayGenerator, which is default and has less coverage than Pairwise.

 # Copyright and license #